Commercial collection refers to the process through which businesses collect debts owed to them by other businesses.

 - Payment Reminder: If payment is not received by the due date, the creditor may send a reminder or make a phone call to the debtor.
 This is often the first step in the collections process.

-The debt gets assigned to a Commercial Collection agency - Collection Agency Involvement: If the debtor still fails to pay, the creditor might hire a commercial collection agency.
+At this stage: The debt gets assigned to a Commercial Collection agency - Collection Agency Involvement: If the debtor still fails to pay, the creditor might hire a commercial collection agency.
 These agencies specialize in debt recovery and will typically work on a contingency basis, meaning they only get paid if they successfully collect the debt.
+No recovery – No Fee.

 - Making Contacts: The collection agency will typically send a written notice to the debtor, notifying them of the debt and requesting payment.
 They may also attempt to contact the debtor by phone, emails and texts.
 Persistent contacts ensures that the defaulter is forced to take your unpaid invoice very seriously.